CrosschainRiskFramework/CrosschainRiskFramework.github.io/docs/framework/20categories/20architecture/coordination.md

 that the information can be trusted.

 Considerations:

-* Coordination protocols reply on messaging protocols communicating information from remote chains honestly.
+* Coordination protocols rely on messaging protocols communicating information from remote chains honestly.
 * The messaging protocol used to prove events occurred on one chain may be different from that used to prove events occured on other chains, despite all of the chains